Home

 There are many considerations when filing a Beneficial Ownership Information report with FinCEN, especially as businesses mature and their ownership structures become more complex.
 Non-US companies that register to do business in a US state generally follow the flow in this blog post, with a few differences.
 Please refer to FinCEN’s helpful guide for small entities for more information.
 You should also consider consulting with your legal or accounting advisor for more complex ownership and control structures.

-How to file the Business Ownership Information report with FinCEN
+How to file the Beneficial Ownership Information report with FinCEN

 If you used a formation service company to file your Certificate of Incorporation, they might do this for you.
 It’s a good idea to ask, and many will handle it free of charge (Pilot will prepare the report for you for free, if your company is a newly incorporated pre-investment Delaware corporation with only common stock (with each share of stock having one vote per share) and only has stockholders that are US individuals).